F21/DNSMadeEasy/README.md

 ### Testing
 ----------------------------------------------------------------------------

-_Note: I started writing tests for the resources class (classes that represents DME operations like domains, records etc), however, I had lots of problems trying to get them to work against DME's sandbox.
+<em>Note: I started writing tests for the resources class (classes that represents DME operations like domains, records etc), however,
+I had lots of problems trying to get them to work against DME's sandbox.
 Mainly because things like adding and deleting domains would take a long time for a unit test.
 Deleting domains would also not delete immediately, and I have deleted domains stuck in my account for more than a few days.
 I have stopped working on those tests for now, but contributions and pull request are certainly much appreciated!
-I hope that someone can build a `fake_DME` like [fake_braintree](https://github.com/thoughtbot/fake_braintree), so that it is easier to test the resources and also, so that we can run tests on travi._
+I hope that someone can build a `fake_DME` like [fake_braintree](https://github.com/thoughtbot/fake_braintree), so that it is easier to test the resources and also, so that we can run tests on Travis.</em>

 To run the tests, you need to set some environment variables.
 On Linux, you can set them this way: